CrowdHailer/raxx/README.md

 #### 2. Running a server

-To start a Raxx server a compatible HTTP server is need.
+To start a Raxx server a compatible HTTP server is needed.
 This example uses [Ace](https://github.com/crowdhailer/ace) that can serve both HTTP/1 and HTTP/2.

 ```elixir